-“If you dont know where you are going, any road will lead you there” – unknown
+If you dont know where you are going, any road will lead you there. – George Harrison

-Extreme flexibility beats extreme preparation any day!
+Extreme flexibility to adapt to the unknowns of the road beats extreme preparation any day.

-Where to Start Travel Planning?
+Where to Start Planning?

 The only two things that you have to know for sure to begin your trip: what country you want to start with and when you want to go.
 Everything else done for travel planning is simply a bonus.